hazelcast/hazelcast-code-samples/hazelcast-integration/hibernate-jpa-2ndlevel-cache/README.md

 After application running it creates sample db with 19 records (id range from 1 to 19).
 If execute 'show' command with id in range above you will not see any SQL statements in the console (cached entities).

-4) Also you may see Hibernate statistics via jconsole.
+Also you may see Hibernate statistics via `jconsole`.